awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 __Setup your own domain__

 ## Register a client
-To use the indentity broker you must register a client_id, redirect_uri, and logout_uri with the `amplifyIdentityBrokerClients` DynamoDB table.
+To use the identity broker you must register a client_id, redirect_uri, and logout_uri with the `amplifyIdentityBrokerClients` DynamoDB table.
 These values are passed as query string paramters when a request is made to the /oauth2/authorize endpoint and then checked agaisnt the table.

 You can decide any client id you like.
 For example _my_application_1_ or _7b5a0ffb1dc505d5fddff331af665fb9f6d90e58_ are valid client ids.